🔥Compare 20+ Prop Firms in Seconds

 Our scoring system evaluates each firm objectively, giving more weight to the factors that genuinely influence long‑term trader success.
 The database is updated weekly to ensure accuracy.

-Each firm is analysed across these categories, highlighting hidden rules, scaling programs, and allocation limits to help you make informed decisions.
+Each firm is analysed across these categories, highlighting hidden rules, scaling programmes, and allocation limits to help you make informed decisions.
 Full methodology ->

 Free prop firm challenge calculator